bumsyalao/Company-user-manager/README.md

 - User can view their company profile
 - User can search all companies
 - User can request to join any company.
-- User can accept or decline request to their company.
+- User can accept or decline requests to their company.
-- User can Logout.
+- User can log out.

 ##### Authentication: Users are authenticated and validated using JsonWebToken.

 ### Development

-This application was developed using NodeJs with express for routing.
+This application was developed using NodeJs with Express for routing.
 Postgres was used for persisting data.

-The frontend was built with the react and redux framework.
+The front end was built with the react and redux framework.

 ### Installation